Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 A 20 week ultrasound uses the same technology as all other trans abdominal ultrasounds.
 Using high frequency pulses of sound waves which pass from a transducer and then “bounce” off the internal structures of the baby and amniotic fluid surrounding it.
 Remember that the 20 week ultrasound is a diagnostic and screening scan – a medical procedure rather than simply a way for parents to have a peek at their little one.
 Of course, there are the additional benefits of getting to see your baby up close and personal but this is an added bonus to the real reason why a foetal morphology/anomaly ultrasound is done.

-No you don’t, even if your healthcare professional recommends one.
+No you don’t, even if your your maternity care provider recommends one.
 You still have the ultimate say in whether you consent to one or not.
 Some mothers prefer to wait and see what their baby looks like and want to leave nature to take its own course.

 In fact, feelings can run very deep for some parents in relation to being confronted with their baby having a potential abnormality.
 For them, the issue of perhaps being faced with the dilemma of knowing what to do in terms of continuing with the pregnancy is enough to decline the recommendation of a screening ultrasound.
 Spiritual and religious beliefs also factor strongly.

 Others are genuinely fearful of what the 20 week ultrasound may detect.
-They are unable to face their fears and choose to avoid the experience altogether.
-Occasionally, in cases where there is a family history of genetic disorders, counselling may be necessary to support parents in making the right choice.
+Some are unable to face their fears and choose to avoid the experience altogether.
+Occasionally, in cases where there is a family history of genetic disorders, counselling may be necessary to support parents in making the right choice for them.

 Some parents prefer to retain the mystique and surprise of meeting their baby for the first time when it is born.
 There can also be the feeling amongst some couples that in days gone by, ultrasound was not available and the majority of pregnancies evolved into healthy, well, full term babies.
 Adopting this philosophy just sits well for some expectant couples.